edumunozsala/question-answering-pinecone-sts/README.md

 **Note:** This is still in progress and some models maybe need some more experimentation to return good answers.

+We will include some other demo notebooks for name entity recognition, as an example of use cases, where using vector dabatase and embeddings can help greatly to solve the tasks.

 ## The model
 We use a [Multilingual Sentence Transformer](sentence-transformers/distiluse-base-multilingual-cased-v1) model to create the embeddings, based on distilbert model.